adyxax/ods/README.md

 Use `make build` to build a static binary of the service, embedding everything.

+## Configuration

+ODS can be configured by setting the following environment variables:
+- `ODS_DEBUG`: Set this to a non empty string to activate debug logs.
+- `ODS_HOST`: Hostname or address to listen on, defaults to `127.0.0.1`.
+- `ODS_PORT`: TCP port to listen on, defaults to `8080`.

 ## The dictionary

 The "Officiel Du Scrabble" (ODS for short) is what the official dictionary for